|

 What did she say?

-If she is right, and you do love Alatáriël, you will
+expression of his own love.
+If she is right, and you love Alatáriël,

 Well.
 Now we know.

-Eowyntell me again what you said about her father.
+Tell me againwhat you said about her father.

 Eowyn turned onto her side and looked down at him.
 In my

-was obsessed with Legolas.
-She attempted to seduce him on a number
+was obsessed with Legolasshe attempted to seduce him on

-of occasions.
-And her father doted on herI am not saying
+a number of occasions.
+And her father doted on herI am not

-that to excuse what he didbut he managed to bribe the Mistress
+saying that to excuse what he didbut he managed to bribe

-of the Ceremony.
-She described how a serving elf had given
+the Mistress of the Ceremony.
+She described how a serving

-her something to drink, just before the Rite began.
-We
+elf had given her something to drink, just before the Rite

-believe that it was a potion meant for Alatáriël.
+began.
+We believe it was a potion meant for Alatáriël.

 She suddenly fell silent.